ebertolazzi/GenericContainer/docs_build/sphinx/lua.rst

 ===========

 ``GenericContainer`` has an interfacing to exchange data with Lua.
-Ti use the interface include
+To use the interface include

 .. code-block:: cpp